Erastuskanyatta/Introduction-to-PHP/index.md

 Let us put in place each of the statement above:

 ### 1. the `if` statement
-The syntax of an `if` statement looks like this.
+Below is a syntax for an `if` statement.
 ```php
 if(condition){
  //code to execute